OpenDevProjectsGroup/JS-Validator/readme.md

 <h3> Adding Custom Rules </h3>
 <p>
-This script only provides a few rules for convenience: "required," "number," and "email."
  You'll certainly (myself included) want to extend this for your needs.
 You can either update the <code>ValidationRules</code> object, from <code>Validator.js</code>, or you can alternatively add additional rules by adding a new object to <code>Validator.validationRules</code>. </p>

 <pre><code>
 Validator.validationRules.greaterThanFiveChars = {